 - Firstly, select the child to whom you want to add the incident, begin typing the name in the student box at the top of the page.
 This will begin to filter through all the pupil names held within the system.
 Once you have selected a name, the box will turn grey.
-If you have selected the wrong name click the red 'X' delete button to choose an alternative. - Fill in the incident text box with all of the details about the incident which you are adding.
+If you have selected the wrong name click the red 'X' delete button to choose an alternative. - You can then choose to link in other students if more than one is involved in a particular incident.
+This will copy the incident to all pupils selected.
+You can also click to monitor the linked student under the same category, if necessary, and also share any documents attached to the incident. - Select the category of 'cause for concern'. - Fill in the incident text box with all of the details about the incident which you are adding.
 This is a free text box so you can add as much or as little as needed.
-Be careful to be accurate and specific (see Appendix 3.2) - After you have filled in all of the details of the incident you need to select at least one category to assign it to (if there is an overlap you can select more than one). - You can then choose to link in other students if more than one is involved in a particular incident.
+Be careful to be accurate and specific (see Appendix 3c) - You can then choose to link in other students if more than one is involved in a particular incident.
 This will copy the incident to all pupils selected.
 You can also click to monitor the linked student under the same category, if necessary, and also share any documents attached to the incident. - The 'Body map' feature allows you to apply numbered markers to a body map image to support your incident text. - Following this you can select a time and date.
-These will both default to the current time and date you are adding the incident, however if you wish to change it to when the incident actually occurred you can do so here. - Next, you can choose which members of staff you wish to alert.
-You should select to alert the entire DSL alert group by choosing the relevant alert group button(s) (beneath the individual alert option). - If you would like to attach a document to support the incident e.g. a social services letter, previous school case notes, or meeting minutes etc. you can do so at this point.
+These will both default to the current time and date you are adding the incident, however if you wish to change it to when the incident actually occurred you can do so here. - Next, you will automatically see the alert group of the Safeguarding Leaders you do not need to do anything here as this is pre-populated. - If you would like to attach a document to support the incident e.g. a social services letter, previous school case notes, or meeting minutes etc. you can do so at this point.
 Simply click to browse and find the relevant document on your pc and add as you would an email attachment, or drag a file from one of your folders to upload. - Next, you can add any agency names to the incident to make others aware of which agencies are involved with this pupil. - Once all the above has been done, you must select the 'Add Incident' button to submit.
 This will then send out e-mail alerts to all of the selected staff members telling them that they need to log in to CPOMs to look at a newly added incident.